January 12, 2019 –

-In our last newsletter, we wrote about the phrase “Medicare for All” and how it means different things to different people.
+In Part 1 of this series, we wrote about the phrase “Medicare for All” and how it means different things to different people.
 This week, we’re digging into one of the major proposals out there in order to better understand how it would affect health care.

 In 2016, Senator Bernie Sanders announced his comprehensive plan to overhaul how Americans pay for health care, releasing it to the public just hours before a Democratic presidential primary debate.
 Since then, “Medicare for All” has been a topic of conversation at dinner tables across the country.
 So, what would health care under the Sanders plan look like?